some written buffers are not deducted from dirty size

-Updated by Andriy Gapon almost 3 years ago
+Updated by Andriy Gapon over 3 years ago

 I wonder if anyone measured a difference in performance between the current dirty data size accounting via io_phys_done and trying the accounting via io_done.
 That is, deducting the size of the whole buffer once it is completely written instead of the current piecemeal algorithm.

-Updated by Matthew Ahrens almost 3 years ago
+Updated by Matthew Ahrens over 3 years ago

 Yes, we introduced the io_phys_done accounting specifically because doing it in io_done is too coarse-grained.
 Logical i/os that write to more than one top-level vdev (i.e. those with more than one DVA, aka ditto blocks, which all metadata are) would only be accounted when both DVAs were written.
 This tended to cause the dirty accounting for metadata writes to jump at the end of the txg, rather than completing smoothly as physical i/o completes.

-Updated by Stilez y about 2 years ago
+Updated by Stilez y over 2 years ago

 This bug has severe impact for devices on 10G LAN.
 A deduped pool triggers this bug, which can perpetually kill Samba and iSCSI data write sessions.